caiguanhao/lark-message-bot/README.md

    And add "Accept to messages" event.
 4. Create a new version, set availability status to all, publish it and wait for review.
+5. You may need to add more permissions for the `members` command.

 ## Commands